 – the document is then sent to the Medicaid State Office for approval or denial

 – if the beneficiary is unsuccessful they will be notified as to the reasons why, and told how to appeal the decision

 – if approved, the beneficiary will receive the DME

 If your income is a bit too high to qualify for Medicaid

 Medicaid Spend Down programs work to lower a program participant’s income level, or the income level + asset level, so that they may qualify for Medicaid coverage, by allowing the deduction of certain expenses.

 I’ve written a short post about how it works, which you can find here – What is Spend Down ?

 To find your State Medicaid State Agency

-Step 2 – select your state and click on the button they have marked “GO” – it will take you to your State medicaid Agency, and you will be able to get all the contact info and make calls 0r do emails to get all the help you need.
+Step 2 – select your state and click on the button they have marked “GO” – it will take you to your State Medicaid Agency, and you will be able to get all the contact info and make calls or write emails to get all the help you need.

-These are projects which help to increase access to assistive devices in the home.
+These are programs which help to increase access to assistive devices in the home.